DHP-stottepakke/pages/pages/dmp_supporting_info/support_02_about_research.md

 {% include callout.html type="tip" content="
 **Why is this topic important**\\
->> What is in for you?\\
->> Short & concise\\
->> Add lines as needed\\
+>> Old and new project members can easily find the information they need if you collect all information about a project in a single planning document. \\
+>> Providing a project abstract, project proposal or other project description puts the DMP in context and is thus useful information for anyone reading or evaluating the DMP. \\
+>> Administrative information about the project that will be of interest when communicating and reporting to parties external to the project.\\
+>> This information makes it possible to trace a project to responsible induviduals and organization, as well as funders of the research.\\
 " %}

+#### About the research project

 ## About this chapter

-General information
+This chapter let you provide information about the research project; title, possible project acronyms, project start and end date, as well as project description and project funding, when relevant.

 ## Question-specific guidance

-### Question 1

-### Question 2

-#### About the research project

-Project title
+### Project title

-If applicable: Project acronym
+### If applicable: Project acronym

-Starting date of the project
+### Starting date of the project

-Ending date of the project
+### Ending date of the project

-Project description
+### Project description

-Link to a project proposal or other project description

-Link to external information about the project

-Enter textual project description

-Enter project abstract or other project description

-Did you apply for external project funding?
+### Did you apply for external project funding?

-No

-Yes

-List project funding

-Funder

-Funding status

-Planned

-Applied

-Granted

-Rejected

-Title of grant proposal

-If applicable: Acronym of grant proposal

-Grant number

-If applicable: Link/reference to project in funder database